robert-strandh/SICL/README.md

    * The system "invistra/intrinsic", from [the Invistra repository]
    * The system "trivial-package-locks", from [the trivial-package-locks repository]
    * The system "alexandria", from [the alexandria repository]
+   * The system "architecture.builder-protocol", from [the architecture.builder-protocol repository]
+   * The system "s-expression-syntax", from [the s-expression-syntax repository]
+   * The system "iconoclast", from [the Iconoclast repository]

 The bash script `get-dependencies.sh` will do this work for you.